 [Editor’s Note: This article is part of a Just Security series on the consolidated cases of Nestlé USA, Inc. v.
 Doe I and Cargill Inc. v.
-Doe I, to be argued before the Supreme Court on Dec.
+Doe I, which was argued before the Supreme Court on Dec.
 1. The introduction to the series and all other articles can be found here.]

 The Alien Tort Statute Is in the Supreme Court Once Again